-Type-2 Diabetes is by far the most common form of the disease, with 9 out of every 10 people affected by diabetes having Type-2, as opposed to Type-1.
 The good news is that it can be prevented or even reversed.
-In this article, we’re going to take a look at a revolutionary strategy, which many scientists believe could be the key to reversing Type-2 Diabetes permanently.
+In this article, we’ll look at a revolutionary strategy, which many scientists believe could be the key to reversing Type-2 Diabetes (2).

 Maintaining Healthy beta Cell Function Is the Key

-Oxidative stress is caused by oxidative species (and partly by the ER stress) located within the beta cells.
-These reactive oxygen species attack the beta cells by oxidizing almost everything, including the DNA of the beta cells.
-Oxidation is why food located within our freezers turns bad after a while, due to exposure to oxygen.
-A piece of meat turning rancid in your fridge is basically what happens to your beta cells when they are exposed to oxidative stress.
-Unfortunately, beta cells are extremely sensitive to oxidative stress.
+Oxidative stress is caused by oxidative species (and partly by the ER stress) located within the β cells.
+These reactive oxygen species attack the β cells by oxidizing almost everything, including the DNA of the β cells.
+Once the DNA is damaged, β cells die.
+Unfortunately, β cells are extremely sensitive to oxidative stress.

-Both the above factors combined can induce apoptosis and rapidly speed up beta cell mass destruction, resulting in a severe disruption to beta cell homeostasis.
+Both the above factors combined induce apoptosis and rapidly speed up β cell mass destruction, resulting in lowered β cell function.

-In people with type II diabetes, the insulin-producing β cells and the diabetic medications collaboratively regulate the blood sugar levels.
-As you may expect over time, to maintain the same level of blood sugar, stronger medications are needed as the β cell mass diminishes.
 For those of you looking to prevent, or even reverse, Type-2 Diabetes, restoring beta cell homeostasis is essential.
-After all, to maintain the same level of blood sugar, the stronger your β cells are, the less medications you need.
-Tactics, including enhancing Endoplasmic reticulum associated degradation and removing free radicals and oxidative species from the beta cells should be useful.
-By doing this, you are acquiring what you have been missing in the treatments that are currently available for diabetes, and as a result, beta cell death rates will slow down dramatically, while the body is generating new and healthy beta cells.
+After all, the stronger your β cells are, the less medication you’ll need to maintain the same level of blood sugar.
+In addition to the regular medications, you’ll need useful methods such as enhancing your ERAD and removing free radicals and oxidative species from the β cells.
+By doing this, you are getting what you have been missing from currently available treatments.
+This means that your β cells death rates will slow down dramatically, while the body is generating new and healthy β cells (9).

-Finally, before we wrap things up, we’re going to talk to you about what you can do to manage your diabetes.
+Finally, we will talk to you about what you can do to better manage diabetes.
 These include:

-Synergists that reduce ER and Oxidative Stress – As beta cell homeostasis has not been addressed by regular diabetic medicines, taking synergists that help reduce the ER stress and oxidative stress may be another smart approach for people to manage their diabetes.
+Synergistic supplements that reduce ER and Oxidative Stress – As β cells homeostasis has not been addressed by regular diabetic medicines, taking supplements that help reduce the ER stress and oxidative stress should be another smart approach for people to manage their diabetes.

-Healthy lifestyle – When it comes to treating diabetes, especially for people who are pre-diabetic, nothing is more important than leading a healthy lifestyle.
+Healthy lifestyle – When it comes to treating diabetes, nothing is more important than leading a healthy lifestyle.
 Don’t eat or drink sugary foods, cut out excessive junk food, get plenty of exercise, drink water, and try to manage your weight and maintain it at a healthy level.